Effective Marketing Starts and Ends in One Place

 Loyal customers bring value to your business in five ways.

-- They know how it works, so the cost less to service
+2. They know how it works, so they cost less to service

 This is true for all your customers, but the impact is magnified if you’ve attracted heavy category users.